ricardoenriquez/google-book-api-front/README.md

-# Google Book Api Fron in Reactjs
+# Google Book Api Front in Reactjs

 Api where resources will be exposed for user creation, search for resources in google book api, save favorite books etc..